A distinctive-looking and super-comfortable addition to a crowded SUV market

 Chief among the hardware changes is a suspension set-up with what Citroen calls Progressive Hydraulic Cushions.
-It won’t completely replicate the famed ‘magic carpet ride' of hydropneumatic Citroens of old, but the claim is that it will iron out the majority of surface imperfections without making the C5 Aircross list like a ship whenever you encounter a corner.
+It doesn’t completely replicate the famed ‘magic carpet ride' of hydropneumatic Citroens of old, but as we'll see, it does iron out the majority of surface imperfections without making the C5 Aircross list like a ship whenever you encounter a corner.

-Furthermore, Citroen’s equipped the C5 Aircross with sofa-like seats – something else already seen on the C4 Cactus – with a massage function optionally available for the front pair and a reclining backrest for the rear bench.
+Furthermore, Citroen’s equipped the C5 Aircross with soft and supportive sofa-like seats with a massage function, optionally available for the front pair.
+There's also a reclining backrest function and seat slider for the three individual seats that make up the rear bench.

 Distinctive and functional 2019 Citroen C5 Aircross styling